Layer7-Community/graphman-client/README.md

 - verify the update by running the version command
   - `graphman version`

+> [!NOTE]
+> npm-update is not applicable if the existing client was not installed from the registry.
+You must uninstall it and continue installing it from registry.

 ### Uninstall the graphman client
 - starting from 1.3.* releases, client should be uninstalled using npm.
   - `npm uninstall @layer7/graphman --global`